Brewers sweep Marlins, win seventh straight | Devdiscourse

 Braun, a former Miami Hurricanes star, has 19 homers and 62 RBIs this season.
 Milwaukee starter Gio Gonzalez, a native of Miami-Dade County, got a no-decision as he was removed after just four innings and 74 pitches.
 He allowed seven hits, no walks and two runs.

-Reliever Ray Black (1-0) earned the win by pitching a scoreless fifth inning.
+Reliever Freddy Peralta (6-3) earned the win by pitching two scoreless innings and striking out three.
 Josh Hader picked up his 31st save of the season -- his second in roughly 16 hours.
 Miami starter Caleb Smith (8-10) took the loss, allowing six hits, two walks and three runs in 5 2/3 innings.

 Milwaukee opened the scoring in the top of the first inning.
 Leadoff batter Lorenzo Cain singled, advanced to second on a Yasmani Grandal walk, went to third on a Braun groundout and scored on Mike Moustakas' sacrifice fly.
 However, Miami tied the score in the bottom of the first.
 Leadoff batter Jon Berti singled, stole second, went to third on a throwing error by Grandal at catcher and scored on Miguel Rojas' single.